Ifeoluwa96/SCA-MP-C4-Assessment/README.md

 # SCAMP-Assessment
-Data science technical assessment for She Code Africa Mentoring Program Dataset = Amazon Top 50 Bestselling Books 2009 - 2019 Download the dataset from; https://github.com/she-code-africa/SCAMP-Cohort4-Technical-assessment/blob/master/intermediate/dataset.csv

-WEEK 1 ASSIGNMENT
+This is my overall assessment projects during the course of She Code Africa Mentoring Program Data science technical Track.
+Ranging from python projects, data analysis, machine learning, model deployment and so on.